tagezi/ytvd/docs/source/index.rst

 YTVD is YouTube Video Downloader
 ================================

-It's not new library for downloading videos from YouTube.
-YTVD is script which uses *PyTube like API* for access to playlists and videos, and slightly expands the functionality.
+It's not new library for downloading videos or video subtitles from YouTube.
+YTVD is script which uses *PyTube like API* and *youtube_transcript_api* for access to playlists and videos, and slightly expands the functionality.
 For example, you can create a list with playlists and download all videos from it.
-Also, you can download only new videos from this list, if you already have downloaded videos from these playlists.
+Also, you can download only new videos and video subtitles from this list, if you already have downloaded videos from these playlists.
 Videos are saved in a directory with the name of the playlist.

 Install and run YTDV
 ====================